reflectoring/reflectoring.github.io/_posts/2020-06-06-spring-boot-springdoc.md

 }
 ```

-The above `@SecurityScheme` will be referred as `api` and will do a basic authentication via http.
+The above `@SecurityScheme` will be referred to as `api` and will do a basic authentication via HTTP.
 We add this annotation in the `OpenAPIConfiguration` class.

 Let's see what this annotation produced for us: